edgexfoundry/edgex-docs/docs_src/microservices/device/profile/Ch-DeviceProfile.md

 whereas a Bluetooth device service could use a UUID to identify a value.

 The `Properties` of a deviceResource describe the value and optionally request some simple processing to be performed on it.
-Each device resource is given two properties, `value` and `units`.
-The following fields are available in the `value` property:
+The following fields are available:

-* type - Required.
+* valueType - Required.
 The data type of the value.
 Supported types are `bool`, `int8` - `int64`, `uint8` - `uint64`, `float32`, `float64`, `string`, `binary`
 and arrays of the primitive types (ints, floats, bool).
 Arrays are specified as eg. `float32array`, `boolarray` etc.
 * readWrite - `R`, `RW`, or `W` indicating whether the value is readable or writable.
+* units - indicate the units of the value, eg Amperes, degrees C, etc.
+* minimum - minimum value a SET command is allowed, out of range will result in error.
+* maximum - maximum value a SET command is allowed, out of range will result in error.
-* defaultValue - a value used for PUT requests which do not specify one.
+* defaultValue - a value used for SET command which do not specify one.
 * assertion - a string value to which a reading (after processing) is compared.
- If the reading is not the same as the assertion value, the device's operating state will be set to disbled.
+ If the reading is not the same as the assertion value, the device's operating state will be set to disable.
 This can be useful for health checks.
 * base - a value to be raised to the power of the raw reading before it is returned.
 * scale - a factor by which to multiply a reading before it is returned.
 * offset - a value to be added to a reading before it is returned.